+1. Options

-- 1. Options - All Sport Insurance the City of Kelowna can forward a request and payment directly to All Sport Insurance Marketing Ltd. as a service to the renter the City is not an insurance agent, broker or representative of All Sport Insurance.
-Fees and information schedules are available at Parkinson Recreation Centre and the Sport Kelowna Office. - Insurance Company of choice should a renter choose to purchase insurance at the Insurance Company of the renter's choice, the insurance requirements required by the City of Kelowna are provided below:
+- All Sport Insurance the City of Kelowna can forward a request and payment directly to All Sport Insurance Marketing Ltd. as a service to the renter the City is not an insurance agent, broker or representative of All Sport Insurance.
+Fees and information schedules are available at Parkinson Recreation Centre and the Sport Kelowna Office.
+Note: this insurance is not available for PRC kitchen only rentals. - Insurance Company of choice should a renter choose or is required to purchase insurance at the Insurance Company of the renter's choice, the insurance requirements required by the City of Kelowna are provided below: